Codium-ai/pr-agent/docs/REVIEW.md

 - `enable_review_labels_effort`: if set to true, the tool will publish a 'Review effort [1-5]: x' label.
 Default is false.

 ###  Incremental Mode
-Incremental review, which only considers changes since the last PR-Agent review. this can be useful when working on the PR in an iterative manner, and you want to focus on the changes since the last review instead of reviewing the entire PR again.
+Incremental review only considers changes since the last PR-Agent review.
+This can be useful when working on the PR in an iterative manner, and you want to focus on the changes since the last review instead of reviewing the entire PR again.
 For invoking the incremental mode, the following command can be used:
 ```
 /review -i